wapo6604/wapo6604.github.io/_pages/02_Education.md

 OLET1640	Astronomy: from Big Bang to Darkness
 ```

-Not for credit, I have sat in on courses and done reading courses in AMSI summer school (Algebraic Knot Theory).
+Not for credit, I have sat in on courses at AMSI summer school (Algebraic Knot Theory) and done reading courses at USYD.